MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

 accounts to a dimension code; you can also assign an account to multiple dimension codes.

+> [!NOTE]
-*The codes belonging to a transaction dimension that is set to Not Allowed for an accounting class do not have access to that accounting class.*
+> The codes belonging to a transaction dimension that is set to Not Allowed for an accounting class do not have access to that accounting class.

 The following conditions must be met before you can specify account access for codes: